heonjang/LightControlSystem/October 9th - Light Intensity III.md

 ![image](https://user-images.githubusercontent.com/55333859/194769328-9ac41cc9-1e05-4a55-9aa4-649f6a0ed990.png)

+UV LEDs have shown to both be costly and emit low levels of light.
+As such, given budget constraints, it would be better to replace these with another more cost effective LED.
+In particular, far red light is another beneficial wavelength of light to plant growth (see [here](https://lightsciencetech.com/visible-wavelength-range-plant-growth/#:~:text=610-700%20nm%20is%20considered,plant%20growth%20and%20optimised%20yield)).
+Following this line of reasoning, the UV LED could be replaced with a far red LED.

 | LED      | Cost | Intensity | Comments |
 | ----------- | ----------- |  ----------- |  ----------- |
 | [UV](https://www.mouser.com/ProductDetail/Kingbright/AA3528VRVFS-A?qs=rY7msk5yxfb63mh907EyRA%3D%3D) (315-400 nm)     | $0.67      |  250mcd |  ----------- |